john-azzaro/Study-Clocks/README.md

 </dd>
 <br>

-###  Use CSS variables for repeatable CSS properties to rotate an element
+###  Use CSS variables for repeatable CSS properties to rotate an element.
 -----
 <dd>